fan87/Regular-Bytecode-Expression/readme.md

 Not Supported Yet

 ### What is lazy
-Lazy in regex is `?`, for example, `.*?`, it means that it will match as few as possible
+Lazy in regex is `?`, for example, `.*?`, it means that it will match as few as possible.

+### Is it thread-safe?
+About the matcher, no, not at all.
+Please create multiple matcher instances to match instructions in a different thread, even if they are the same.

 ## Development / Code Quality
 ### About Testing